-Funnily enough, when Charlie was little, he didn’t like the tips, so he chomped his way all the way up the stalk and leaves the perfect little pointed tops for one of us to pick off of his plate.
-And luckily Jack really liked the tips.
+Funnily enough, when my younger son Charlie was little, he didn’t like the tips, so he chomped his way all the way up the stalk and leaves the perfect little pointed tops for one of us to pick off of his plate.
+And luckily his older brother Jack really liked the tips.
 I guess if I were smarter I would have cut the tips off some of the asparagus before cooking, and save them to blanch and garnish a risotto.
 But that is the kind of thought that only occurs to moms as we look at these abandoned gnawed tips lying on a plate.

 Thick Asparagus vs. Thin Asparagus